VikParuchuri/vikparuchuri.com/source/_posts/2013-07-25-evolve-your-own-beats-automatically-generating-music.markdown

 One important thing to note is that while the music itself is automatically generated, the building blocks of the final song are extracted from existing songs and mixed together.
 So don't worry about this replacing humans anytime.
 The key to the algorithm is actually finding readily available, free music, and I would sincerely like to thank [last.fm](http://www.last.fm/music/+free-music-downloads) and the wonderful artists who put up their music up there.
 I am not sure how much my algorithm has obfuscated the original sounds of the music, but if anyone recognizes theirs, I would love to hear from them.

 Here are some samples of the computer generated music.
 Because of the way they are generated, they all have short riffs that repeat.
 I want to try to improve this behavior in the future.
 Caution:  Listening to these may give you a headache.
 Don't say I didn't warn you!
+If the player below does not show up you may have to visit [my site](http://vikparuchuri.com/) to see it.

 <div>
     <div id="jquery_jplayer_1" class="jp-jplayer"></div>